ibm-cloud-docs/openwhisk/prep.md

 ### Structuring PHP code
 {: #prep_php_struct}

-When structuring your code, note that the expected name for the entry point function is `main`.
+When you structure your code, note that the expected name for the entry point function is `main`.
 If the function in your code is not `main`, take note of the name to specify it when the action is created.
 PHP actions always consume an associative array and return an associative array.
 {: shortdesc}

 **Example**